vruusmann/openscoring.io/_posts/2023-03-09-sklearn_udf_expression_transformer.md

 The use of the `eval()` function is considered a major security risk.
 This should not be the case here, because these three module imports are assumed to be safe, and there is no way to access other namespaces.

-When facing an unknown or untrusted `ExpressionTransformer` object, then it is recommended to print out its `expr` attribute, and take note of any high-risk activity such as importing system modules.
+When facing an unknown or untrusted `ExpressionTransformer` object, then it is advisable to print out its `expr` attribute, and take note of any high-risk activity such as importing system modules.

 However, the best security guarantee can be obtained fully automatically, by attempting conversion into a Predictive Model Markup Language (PMML) document (see below).
 The PMML representation of models and transformers is absolutely safe and secure, because the language is Turing-incomplete, and relies on a small standard library for complex calculations.